6529-Collections/nftdelegation/Documentation/Sample_Test_Cases.md

 ##### Validate the test

-Select wallet 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2 from the Accounts.
+Select wallet 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2 from the Accounts.\
-Execute the `registerDelegationAddress()` using the same data as step 1 but using the 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2 wallet from Accounts.
+Execute the `registerDelegationAddress()` using the same data as step 1.\
 Your transaction will fail as the address is locked globally.

 Function | Use-Case  | Expected Output | Actual Output | Status